Coastal Eastern Connecticut Last Updated: April 2023

 One fantastic feature of Old Lyme is its rich artistic history and community.
 Art, history, and nature come together at the Florence Griswold Museum, a Home of American Impressionism.
 Discover 100 outdoor sculptures along 4.5 acres at Studio 80+ Sculpture Grounds or find artistic events and more inspiration through the Old Lyme Arts District.
 After a day of discovery, enjoy seafood and tropical drinks by the water at Kokomo’s Restaurant & Beach Club, including a new Beach Club membership option with VIP service from reserved lounge chairs and cabanas.
 Explore more spots to eat, stay, and play in Old Lyme below.

 New London boasts a wonderful waterfront, rich cultural scene, historical sites and more.
-For fun on the water, embark on a fishing trip aboard Reelin, Carolyn Ann, or Marlintini, take a Cross Sound Ferry Lighthouse Cruise, or escape on a tall ship sailing adventure with a Mystic Whaler Cruise.
+For fun on the water, embark on a fishing trip aboard Reelin, Carolyn Ann, or Marlintini, take a Cross Sound Ferry Lighthouse Cruise.
 Kids will love boat rides, waterslides, mini-golf, arcade games, an Olympic-sized pool, and more at Ocean Beach Park, or if you’re traveling with friends, stop for drinks at Tox Brewing Company and head to 33 Golden for nightlife.

 For arts and culture, explore the downtown Wall to Wall Mural Walk highlighting 16 murals, drawings, and other large-scale masterpieces, or visit Fort Trumbull State Park, which has served as the location of various military forts, schools and research facilities for the United States Army, Coast Guard and Navy.
 And finally, you can’t miss a trip to the iconic Captain Scott’s Lobster Dock for quality seafood and marina views.
 Explore more spots to eat, stay, and play in New London below.